 PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Here we discuss how to get the maximum benefit from solar cell measurement equipment, both I-V and QE systems, made by PV Measurements, Inc (PVM).
 Discussion of measurement techniques, repairs, modifications, data interpretation, and calibration are all welcome.
 A PVM engineer monitors the forum and will contribute guidance, but users are encouraged to help each other out as well.
 This is a replacement for the forum that was previously hosted at PVM's website.
+While PVM recognizes that equipment users are from all over the world and speak many languages, this forum uses English because PVM employees know English and almost all PVM customers are very proficient with English.
+We request that members for whom English is difficult engage a colleague with good English skills to help interpret and create clear posts.

 Learning to Use your Equipment